shirakaba/winston-couchdb/README.md

   ],
 });

 // 3.
+Register the custom transport
+WinstonCouchdb.registerTransport(winston);

+// 4.
 Add the WinstonCouchdb transporter to the logger. logger.add(new WinstonCouchdb({
   host: 'localhost'
   , port: 5984